jimkang/field/README.md

 Run `make build` to build the index.js.

+## TODO:

+- Dots for projects, with callouts and labels, so that positions relative to forces can be more accurate
+- Switching fields (documents)
+- Field snapshots (copies of current state)
+- Filtering force sources
+- Dragging property sheets

 ## Notes on performance

 These benchmarks are admittedly not perfect, but for posterity's sake, I'm writing this down.
 On 2020-01-23, I followed this script for these benchmarks: